Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `BuildLimitGroup.ExtraLimit.Types` determines the technos that'll be used for extra value calculation.
   - `BuildLimitGroup.ExtraLimit.Nums` determines the actual value of increment.
 Value matching the position in `BuildLimitGroup.ExtraLimit.Types` is used for that type.
 For each of these technos, it'll increase the extra value by its amount * corresponding value from the list.
   - `BuildLimitGroup.ExtraLimit.MaxCount` determines the maximum amount of technos being counted into the extra value calculation.
 Value matching the position in `BuildLimitGroup.ExtraLimit.Types` is used for that type.
 If not set or set to a value below 1, it'll be considered as no maximum count.
+  - `BuildLimitGroup.ExtraLimit.MaxNum` determines the maximum of values in `BuildLimitGroup.Nums` after extra limit calculation.
+If not set or set to a value below 1, it'll be considered as no maximum value.

   In `rulesmd.ini`:
 ```ini